quantop-dungeon/RohdeSchwarzFPC/README.md

-# Rohde Schwarz FPC python interface
+# A python interface to Rohde Schwarz FPC spectrum analyzers
 A minimalistic class for reading parameters and data from Rohde Schwarz FPC spectrum analyzers.
 Tested with FPC1500.

 ## Installation